open-estuary/estuary/doc/Setup_PXE_Env_on_Host.4All.md

  * [Run the PyPXE server](#2.5)
  * [Boot the D02 board and enjoy](#2.6)

+Method 1 workable when DHCP and TFTP server havnot setup yet.

+Method 2 works well if you already have a DHCP server on your local network.

 <h2 id="1">Mehtod 1</h2>

 This is a guide to setup a PXE environment on host machine.

 <h3 id="1.1">Mehtod 1 introduction</h3>

 PXE boot depends on DHCP, TFTP and NFS services.
 So before verifing PXE, you need to setup a working DHCP, TFTP, NFS server on one of your host machine in local network.
 In this case, my host OS is Ubuntu 12.04.